Bundaran HI, tempat liburan keluarga jakarta

 “But what about biodegradable straws and plastics?”

-Not only are these labels misleading (fossil fuels are still used in their production), the bitter truth is that most of these biodegradable materials would just end up the same way as the other: in landfills as it produces more methane gasses, or sailed away to the sea and become another microplastics.
+Not only are these labels misleading (fossil fuels are still used in their production), but the bitter truth is that most of these biodegradable materials would just end up the same way as the other: in landfills, as they produce more methane gases, or sail away to the sea and become another microplastic.

 Bamboo-sourced utensils might be the better alternative for now.